tarakan-l/Papers-Plaza/trigger_cron.md

 CREATE OR REPLACE FUNCTION papers.update_documents() RETURNS TRIGGER AS $$
 BEGIN
-    UPDATE papers.entryPermission e
+    UPDATE papers.entryPermission
-    SET e.countryOfIssue = NEW.countryOfIssue,
+    SET countryOfIssue = NEW.countryOfIssue,
-        e.validUntil = NEW.validUntil,
+        validUntil = NEW.validUntil,
-        e.issueDate = NEW.issueDate
+        issueDate = NEW.issueDate
-    WHERE e.fullName = NEW.fullName;
+    WHERE fullName = NEW.fullName;

     RETURN NEW;
 END;